Fixed-point spectrum for group actions by affine isometries on Lp-spaces: Introduction

 The paper is organized as follows.
-In section 2, we recall general facts and results we will need about isometric group actions on $L_{p}$-spaces.
-In section 3, we show general results concerning the closeness of the fixed-point spectrum.
+In Section 2, we recall general facts and results we will need about isometric group actions on $L_{p}$-spaces.
+In Section 3, we show general results concerning the closedness of the fixed-point spectrum.
 Section 4 is devoted to the proof of Theorem \ref{thm-main-lp}.
-In section 5, we prove various partial results toward a proof for the conjecture of C. Drutu concerning the case of $L_{p}(0,1)$.
+In Section 5, we prove various partial results toward a proof of the conjecture of C. Drutu concerning the case of $L_{p}(0,1)$.

-\begin{ack} We are grateful to U. Bader, B. Bekka, T. Gelander and B. Nica for useful comments on a preliminary version of this paper.
-We also thank E. Ricard for an interesting discussion.
+\begin{ack} Authors are grateful to V. Lafforgue for many comments that improve the quality of the paper.
+They also would like to thank U. Bader, B. Bekka, T. Gelander, B. Nica, E. Ricard and the anonymous reviewers for valuable comments and interesting discussions on preliminary versions of this work.
 Both authors wish to thank the Technion, where most of this work was achieved, for the good atmosphere and working conditions. \end{ack}